Harlaxton Manor: Architecture and description

 Nicholas Antram, in his revised Lincolnshire volume of the Pevsner Buildings of England published in 2002, describes the approach to Harlaxton Manor as a "crescendo of effects".
 From the entrance gates on the A607, just outside of the village of Harlaxton, the drive descends into a valley before crossing a serpentine lake by way of a five-arch bridge.
-It then passes the Kitchen Gardens before going through an outer gatehouse.
-It continues past the stables before entering the Cour d'honneur through a second, double, gatehouse, described by Antram as a "pyrotechnic display".
+It then passes the kitchen gardens before going through an outer gatehouse.
+It continues past the stables before entering the cour d'honneur through a second, double, gatehouse, described by Antram as a "pyrotechnic display".
 The visitor is then confronted by the "towering façade" of the main house.
 Gregory employed three of the major architects of the Victorian era to achieve his effects; Anthony Salvin was responsible for the majority of the exterior work, (Note: Salvin was 31 when Gregory first consulted him in June 1831.
 Still relatively young, he had nonetheless already built two major houses in the newly-popular Tudor Revival style, Mamhead House in Devon and Moreby Hall in Yorkshire.)
 Edward Blore was consulted, and William Burn undertook the conservatory and the kitchen range.
-There is debate among architectural historians as to who was responsible of the design of the interiors.
+There is debate among architectural historians as to who was responsible for the design of the interiors.
 Salvin had been dismissed by the time of their fitting out, and Burn seems unlikely.
 Historic England suggests that Gregory "acted largely as his own architect" and Antram and Mark Girouard agree that Gregory must have made a major contribution.
 But Jill Allibone, Salvin's biographer, is certain that Gregory alone could not have been responsible for the extraordinary designs.

-The house cost Gregory in the region of £100,000, (£ in adjusted for inflation) a significant sum for a landowner with an annual income of £12,000, but as it had been over 30 years in the planning and as building was undertaken at a leisurely pace, the sum was affordable from his income.
+The house cost Gregory in the region of £100,000, (£ in adjusted for inflation) a large outlay for a landowner with an annual income of £12,000, but as it had been over 30 years in the planning and as building was undertaken at a leisurely pace, the sum was affordable from his income.
 (Note: Mark Girouard records the total expenditure on building and fitting out as traditionally being said to have been £200,000.)